Sohail-Sayyad/ML-Project/README.md

 - Scikit-learn

 ## Updated Project
-- Added a new file and a dataset
+- Added a new file and a dataset and updated MLOPS practical